lars-sh/parent/README.md

 `.settings/checkstyle.xml` contains the Checkstyle rules.
 It gets overwritten with each update from inside Eclipse.

-`.settings/checkstyle-suppressions.xml` contains the default Checkstyle suppressions.
-It gets overwritten with each update from inside Eclipse.

 `.settings/edu.umd.cs.findbugs.core.prefs` contains the Eclipse SpotBugs Plugin configuration.
 Some properties are overwritten with each update from inside Eclipse.

 `.settings/org.eclipse.core.resources.prefs` contains the default sources encoding.
 Some properties are overwritten with each update from inside Eclipse.